 - Students who started Barrett as Upper Division, and must earn 21 total honors credits, should complete at least 6 honors credits before requesting an override into a Project Excellence class.

 When will the schedule of Project Excellence classes be available?

-Project Excellence classes are often released a few weeks after priority registration due to course scheduling differences in the Law College.
+Project Excellence classes are often released the last week of the semester due to course scheduling differences in the Law College.
 An announcement will be sent in the Honors Digest to students when the class list is available.
 Class seats are distributed on a first come, first served basis to eligible students and a wait list is run for classes that reach capacity.

 Note: If you will be taking Project Excellence courses you should plan to rearrange your class schedule once the list comes out.

 How do I sign up for a class?

 Email Angelina Storelli at Angelina.Storelli@asu.edu.

 Please include your name and your 10-digit ASU ID number.
 List your top three choices in order.